James Sicily: AFL career

 Sicily missed the 2021 season as he was recovering from an ACL injury sustained during the 2020 season.

 On 16 May 2022, Sicily announced that he had agreed to a 5-year contract extension with Hawthorn, tying him to the club until at least the end of 2027.

 In February 2023, Sicily was appointed the 38th captain of Hawthorn, with the 28-year-old succeeding the retired Ben McEvoy who served in the role for two seasons.

 In Round 11 2023, Sicily had a career high 43 disposals against St Kilda in the Hawks' 10-point win.

+In January 2026, James Sicily was appointed a co-captain with Jai Newcombe.

 On-field temperament

 Sicily is widely regarded and known for having a short temper, something he himself has acknowledged.

 Statistics

-Updated to the end of 2025.
+Updated to the end of 2026.